Selected four years running as NASET (National Association of Special Education Teachers) School of Excellence

-Offering therapeutic educational services in a hands-on learning environment.
-The Maryville Jen School also provides opportunity for students through Maryville’s Life Skills and Vocational Training.
+Offering therapeutic educational services in a project based learning environment.
+The Maryville Jen School also provides opportunity for students through Life Skills and Vocational Education.

-Jen School is an Illinois State Board of Education approved Non-Public Special Education Facility (14-7.02) licensed to serve males ages 5 – 21.
+Maryville Jen School is an Illinois State Board of Education approved Non-Public Special Education Facility (14-7.02) licensed to serve students ages 10 – 21.

-Jen School provides specialized academic and vocational opportunities for young men experiencing academic, emotional, behavioral or cognitive challenges that can potentially limit their life success.
+Maryville Jen School provides specialized academic and vocational opportunities for young men and women experiencing academic, emotional, behavioral or intellectual challenges that can potentially limit life success.
 Students are served in uniquely designed classrooms to maximize effectiveness across the continuum of age and disability type.

 High School and Junior High

 Students grades 6-12 receive academic instruction with like-age students in self-contained classrooms.
-Classrooms are staffed with a Special Education Teacher, Instructional Assistant and Social Worker/Counselor.
-The Jen School curriculum is aligned with Illinois Learning Standards and meets public school district graduation requirements.
+Classrooms are staffed with a Special Education Teacher, Paraprofessional and Social Worker/Counselor.
+The Maryville Jen School curriculum is aligned with Illinois Learning Standards and meets public school district graduation requirements.

 - Learning Disabled (LD)

 - Intellectual Disability (ID)

 - Speech & Language Therapy

 Therapeutic educational services in an experiential learning environment